 What To Know In Order To Grow Ps.
 139: 23-24 CLICK TITLE FOR AUDIO

-Some Christians are stunted in their lives.
+Some Christians lives are stunted.
 They want to grow but they don’t seem to be growing.
-Thus, they are frustrated because it doesn’t seem possible that they will ever grow up.
+Thus, they live frustrated lives because it doesn’t seem possible that they will ever grow up.
 They feel stuck in the same old sins and they live on a merry-go-round.
-It’s like one of their feet is nailed to the ground and they can’t get loose.
+It’s like they have nailed one foot to the ground and they can’t get loose.
 So, round and round they go.

 This lesson will help you to see some things you might have overlooked that are preventing you from growing.
 These are some things that you must know in order to grow.

-You must know your thoughts and intentions – Heb 4:12-13 – it’s not enough to know what kind of sinner you are, but you must also know your thoughts and intentions.
+You must know your thoughts and intentions – Heb 4:12-13.
+It’s not enough to know what kind of sinner you are, but you must also know your thoughts and intentions.
 The Bible reveals your thoughts and intentions to you.
-These are underlying roots that are connected to the sins in your life.
-They feed the sins and contribute to them being repeated in your life.
+These underlying roots connect to the sins in your life.
+They feed the sins and contribute to you repeating them in your life.
 These are things like your expectations, your desires, your lusts, your motives, your ways, your ambitions, your hypocrisies, and so forth.
 A young man or a young lady growing up at home may look like a saint.
 But if you could see what his/her intentions and thoughts are, you might be shocked.
 Often, you are shocked when you see a child suddenly make a turn to sin in his/her teen years.
 Know this, these things have been their thoughts and intentions for a long time.

-You must know the strengths and weaknesses of your character – this comes from a thorough examination of the characters in the Bible.
+You must know the strengths and weaknesses of your character.
+This comes from a thorough examination of the characters in the Bible.
 Are you are Mary or a Martha?
-Are you a Peter or a Paul?
+A Peter or a Paul?
 Are you a David or a Rehoboam?
 Are you a leader?
 A follower?
 Are you a men-pleaser?
-Are you fearful?
+Fearful?
 Are you afraid of men?
 Are you a quitter?
 Tenacious?
 Self-willed?
 Apathetic?
 Moody?
 Adaptable?
 Contentious?
 These things also contribute to the sins in your life and to your spiritual growth or the lack thereof.
 You must be honest with God, yourself and those who know you well about these things.
-You will do no good to pretend that you aren’t what you are.
+It will do no good to pretend that you aren’t what you are.

-You must know God’s work in your life – Phil 2:12-13; 3:10 – now we’re getting to the real crux of the matter.
+You must know God’s work in your life – Phil 2:12-13; 3:10.
+Now we’re getting to the real crux of the matter.
 You must know God and his dealings with you.
-You must know his truth, his mercy, his forbearance, his long-suffering, his voice, his ways, his thoughts, his attitudes, his desires, his chastening (not your conscience or your guilt and shame), his righteousness, his power, his gentleness, his provision, his wisdom (as opposed to the earthly, sensual, devilish wisdom), his goodness (that he’s good all the time, even when your circumstances aren’t).
-You also need to recognize what’s not God but is a counterfeit of God.
+Get to know his truth, his mercy, his forbearance, his long-suffering, his voice, his ways, his thoughts, his attitudes, his desires, his chastening (not your conscience or your guilt and shame), his righteousness, his power, his gentleness, his provision, his wisdom (as opposed to the earthly, sensual, devilish wisdom), his goodness (that he’s good all the time, even when your circumstances aren’t).
+Also, recognize what’s not God but is a counterfeit of God.

 Conclusion: it takes all of these things to grow properly in Christ.
 So, be content to get the sin out of your life, to accept who you are in Christ, to let God work in your life, to get balanced and to grow and change as a result of what God is doing in your life rather than what you want people to believe he is doing.